Range Index

 Range index is supported on:

-* Dictionary-encoded columns of any data type (INT, LONG, FLOAT, DOUBLE, STRING, BIG\_DECIMAL, BYTES, BOOLEAN, TIMESTAMP).
+* Dictionary-enabled columns of any data type except MAP (INT, LONG, FLOAT, DOUBLE, STRING, BIG\_DECIMAL, BYTES, BOOLEAN, TIMESTAMP).
+The dictionary can be paired with either a dictionary-encoded forward index or a RAW forward index with a standalone dictionary.

-* Raw-encoded columns of numeric types (INT, LONG, FLOAT, DOUBLE, BIG\_DECIMAL).
+* Raw-encoded columns without a dictionary for numeric types (INT, LONG, FLOAT, DOUBLE, BIG\_DECIMAL).

 {% hint style="info" %}